-Unit summary

-In this unit, the learner will understand the needs and experiences of autistic people and those living

-with a learning disability.
-They will understand how to meet the communication and information needs

-and reasonable adjustments which may be required.
-They will also understand how the legal

-framewo ork supports these inc lividuals.

-Assessment

-This unit is internally assessed via a portfolio of evidence.

-Mandatory ed/not yet Level 2 3 credits 25 GLH

-achiev ed

-A nt oritoria (AC)

-Learning outcome S The learner ca nt criteria (AC)

-(LOs) The learner will: an.

-1. Understand the n eeds 1 1 Define what is meant by the e term learning disability

-and experiences what is meant by the

-people with a lea ns that a person with a

-disability and aut istic 1.3 Identify other mental or physical conditions that a person with a learning disability or autistic person is more likely to live with than the

-people general population

-1.4 Explain how learning disability or autism can impact a person's: n impact a person's:

-eryday life -

-heat alth and wellbeing

-e and support needs

-1.5 Describ be barriers that peop le with a learnin g disability or an autistic

-person can face in accessi ng healthcare s services

-experienced by people

-earning disability and

-2. Understand how to meet 2.1 Identify key differences in communication for:

-the communication a person with a learning disability

-information need an autistic person

-people with a learning 2.2 Explain how sensory issues can impact autistic people

-disability and autistic 2.3 Explain the importance of meeting a person's unique

-people unication and inform

-ion when supporting

-with a learning disab

-ignpost people with a

-• amilies and carers to

-informa ation, services, and su uppon
+Unit summary In this unit, the learner will understand the needs and experiences of those living with a learning disability and autistic people.
+They will understand how to meet the communication and information needs and reasonable adjustments which may be required.
+They will also understand how the legal framewo ork supports these in dividuals.
+Assessment Ily assessed via a po Mandatory Achiev achiev ed/not yet ed Level 2 3 credits 25 GLH Learning outcome c Assessme nt criteria (AC) (LOs) 5 The learner c . , The learner will: 1.
+Understand the ne eeds 1.1 Define what is meant by th e term learning disability and experiences of what is meant by th people with a lear • 1.3 Identify other mental or ph nysical conditior ns that a person with a disability and auti stic 5 person is more l likely to live with than the people ¥ l population 0 ility or autism can i impact a person's: everyday life health and wellbeing care and support needs 1.5 Describe barriers that people with a learning disability or an autistic person can face in accessing healthcare services 1.6 Describe the different health inequalities experienced by people with a learning disability and autistic people 2.
+Understand how to meet 2.1 Identify key differences in communication for: 2.
+Understand now t information needs a person with a learning disability people with a lear - an autistic person disability and auti • 2.2 Explain how sensory issues can impact autistic people people 5110 2.3 Explain the importance of meeting a person's unique Poopio 2.4 Describe ways to adapt own communication when supporting people with a learning disability and autistic people 2.5 Identify different ways to engage with and signpost people with a learning disability, autistic people and their families and carers to information, services, and support

-Learning outcomes (LOs) Assessment criteria (AC) The learner can: The learner will: 3.
+Learning outcomes (LOs) The learner will: Assessment criteria (AC) The learner can: 3.
 Understand reasonable adjustments which may be necessary in health and care delivery 3.1 Identify reasonable adjustments which can be made in health and care services accessed by people with a learning disability and autistic people and the importance of planning these in advance 3.2 Explain how to report concerns associated with unmet health and care needs which may arise for people with a learning disability and autistic people when reasonable adjustments are not made 4.
-Understand how legislation and guidance supports people with a learning disability and autistic people 4.1 Explain how key pieces of legislation and guidance support and promote human rights, inclusion, equal life chances and citizenship for people with a learning disability and autistic people
+Understand how legislation and guidance supports people with a learning disability and autistic people 4.1 Explain how key pieces of legislation and guidance support and promote human rights, inclusion, equal life chances, and citizenship for people with a learning disability and autistic people

-Understand the needs and experiences of people with a learning disability and autistic people Meant by the term learning disability:
+Understand the needs and experiences of people with a learning disability and autistic people Meant by the term learning disability